nyior/crypto-maestro/Readme.md

 #### Getting Help
 - Run the command `python main.py -h`
     - This will show a list of all the available commands.
-Sadly, I haven't added descriptions for ths command.
-It's meant to serve as a list that you could always refer to]
+Sadly, I haven't added descriptions for the commands.
+It's meant to serve as a list that you could always refer to

 #### Technologies Used
 - Python 3.8